svenhalvorson/SvenR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-*UPDATE 2023-06-29:*: I haven’t seriously used this package in a few years and my skills have improved dramatically.
-There’s some good stuff in here but I’m not sure whether I’ll refactor/trim this down or just leave it as a relic of the past.
+*UPDATE 2023-06-29: I haven’t seriously used this package in a few years and my skills have improved dramatically since.
+There’s some good stuff in here but it probably needs to be overhauled if it’s to be of use to anyone else.
+I’m not sure whether I’ll refactor/trim this down or just leave it as a relic of the past.*

 I like to pretend I’m a software developer so I created this little package.
 It’s not a super fancy or cohesive group of functions but I do